sharppy/SHARPpy/sharppy/databases/sars/README.md

 http://www.spc.noaa.gov/publications/jewell/sars.pdf

+Use of this dataset outside of normal program functionality requires citation.
 The reference for this paper can be found below:

     Jewell, R., 2010: The Sounding Analog Retrieval System (SARS).
 Preprints, 25th Conf.
 Severe Local Storms, Denver CO.